 Legislation for penalties

 The penalties for compliance violations have been established by a number of legislative acts.
-These include the Export Administration Regulations (EAR) and Export Administration Act of 1979 (EAA).
-According to the U.S. Department of Commerce (DOC) these legislations have established administrative and criminal penalties for businesses that violate regulations.
-Apart from that, the International Emergency Economic Powers Act (IEEPA) has also established civil penalties for businesses that violate regulations.
+However, these include the Export Administration Regulations (EAR) and Export Administration Act of 1979 (EAA).
+Therefore, According to the U.S. Department of Commerce (DOC) these legislations have established administrative and criminal penalties for businesses that violate regulations.
+Hence, Apart from that, the International Emergency Economic Powers Act (IEEPA) has also established civil penalties for businesses that violate regulations.

 Financial amounts for penalties